Wallsend Harriers Covid-19 Guidance – Updated July 2020

 - To protect all participants AND members of the public against transmission of the Coronavirus

-- To uphold and protect the reputation of WHAC
+- To uphold and protect the reputation of Wallsend Harriers & AC

-- When running athletes must maintain 10 metres distance between them and remain in single file at all times.
-There is some guidance that stipulates 5 metres but evidence suggests that 10 metres is safer.
+- When running athletes must maintain 5 metres distance between them and remain in single file at all times.
+Please note the EA guidance states a 2 metre gap but we strongly feel 5 metres is safer.
 Watch this video.

 - When not running athletes must maintain a distance of 2 metres between each other and to the public at all times.